WisDOT Northwest Region construction update

 Description: Overlaying the bridge deck with concrete, making concrete structure repairs, repairing bridge joints, placing a polymer overlay on the sidewalk and replacing missing riprap, guardrail and approach pavement.

-Traffic impacts: The bridge is reduced to a single lane of traffic controlled by temporary signals.
+Traffic impacts: The bridge is reduced to a single lane of traffic controlled by temporary signals, which will remain in place during Labor Day weekend.

 Chippewa County